cbhushan/bashmenot-website/pages/reference/index.md

 Outputs the contents of the specified S3 bucket, downloaded with HTTP `GET`, listing the resources which start with the specified prefix.

-An empty prefix may be specified to list the contents of the entire bucket.
+An empty prefix can be specified to list the contents of the entire bucket.

 ```
 $ s3_list foo.example.com foo